What Home Educators Need to Know About the Children's Wellbeing and Schools Act 2026

 Why the consultation matters

-After Royal Assent, the government will publish draft guidance explaining exactly how the new system will work - what information you'll need to provide, what home visits will involve, and how local authorities should make decisions.
+After Royal Assent, the government is expected to publish draft guidance explaining exactly how the new system will work - what information you'll need to provide, what home visits will involve, and how local authorities should make decisions.
 There will be a public consultation period where home educating families can respond.
 This is your opportunity to influence the details before they're finalised.

 Major changes for home educators